Dmitriy780/Dmitriy780/README.md

 ## 📖 About me

-* 💻 I'm a full stack web developer
+* 💻 I'm a React Native developer
 * 📱   I make apps for Android and iOS
 * 🎓 I'm a Computer Science student (graduating in October 2021)
 * 📺 I make web development